 Buying the correct thermostat for an air conditioning unit depends on knowing what type of HVAC unit you have.

-Thankfully, manufactures setup most thermostats to accommodate most any system but it still helps to know what type of HVAC system you have.
+Thankfully, manufacturers set up most thermostats to accommodate almost any system, but it still helps to know what type of HVAC system you have.

 Types of Air Conditioning Systems

 Heat Pump Unit